Orange wind warning extended to more counties ahead of Storm Ashley’s arrival

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-An orange wind warning has been extended to cover four counties ahead of Storm Ashley’s arrival on the island of Ireland.
+An orange wind warning has been extended to cover seven counties ahead of Storm Ashley’s arrival on the island of Ireland.

-Clare and Donegal have been added to the orange alert that initially covered Mayo and Galway.
+Kerry, Leitrim and Sligo have been added to the orange alert already covering Clare, Donegal, Mayo and Galway.

 Met Eireann said the first named storm of the season will bring very strong and gusty south to south-west winds, coupled with high spring tides.